EVERY MIND IS PRECIOUS AND SHOULD BE TREATED WITH RESPECT.

 On the way out, I stopped at the scheduling desk.
 I cautioned them not to charge me for either appointment since Dr. Johnson slept through both of them.
 I made certain they understood I was mere-inches from writing a complaint letter to the National Psychiatrists Licensing Board.

-Soon after this last experience, I decided it was easier for me to talk and cry to the mirror, write about my unhappy situation, and take longer walks with Cubby-Dog…than let any more weird and crazy “mind” doctors…dump their stress on my stress.
+Soon after this last experience, I decided it was easier for me to talk and cry to the mirror, write about my unhappy situation, and take longer walks with Cubby-Dog…than let any more weird and crazy “mind” doctors…dump their problems on my problems.

 PS…Beware of any so-called professionals who don't present a professional image.
 Hippy Sandals with a business suit?!?!?
 Children's Bunny Rabbit Fluffies...in a Professional office?!?!?